Well-Being – Overview

 Stress, anxiety and depression

-This ongoing chronic stress can wear down our bodies, causing us to become ill, either physically or emotionally.
+This ongoing chronic stress can wear down our bodies, causing us to become ill, either physically, emotionally or both.
 This has become so serious that it has been estimated that up to 90% of doctor’s visits are for stress related conditions.

 Improve your close relationships